servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 The following prerequisites need to be fulfilled for customizing the marketplace UI:

--   Download the OSCM branding package provided with OSCM.
+-   Download the branding package provided with OSCM.

-	The branding package can be downloaded as a ZIP file by the marketplace owner in the administration portal on the **Customize layout** page using the **Download branding package** *option*.
+	The branding package can be downloaded as a ZIP file by the marketplace owner in the administration portal on the **Customize layout** page using the **Download branding package** option.

-	The branding package includes the following folders containing Sass source files for OSCM customization:
+	The branding package includes the following folders containing Sass source files for customization:

 	- `scss`: Contains the source files of mp.css